-In northern Europe, the concept of flygskam—“flight shame” in Swedish—is gaining momentum this summer, as more people opt for trains over planes in the name of sustainability.
+In northern Europe, the concept of flygskam—“flight shame” in Swedish—gained momentum in 2019, as more people opted for trains over planes in the name of sustainability.
 But in the United States, many American travelers who would like to reduce their carbon footprint by ditching air travel have fewer options and an aging Amtrak system.

-The new trains—which will operate at speeds of up to 160 mph, compared to 150 mph for the current fleet—will also have room for 386 passengers, an increase of 27 percent over its present 304-passenger capacity, which means that more people will be able to take advantage of train travel once these come online in two years.
+The new trains—which will operate at speeds of up to 160 mph, compared to 150 mph for the current fleet—will also have room for 386 passengers, an increase of 27 percent over its present 304-passenger capacity, which means that more people will be able to take advantage of train travel once these come online.

 The Northeast Corridor is Amtrak’s only high-speed route in the United States, but a few other private rail companies have plans to bring fast trains to places such as Texas, Florida, and between Las Vegas and Southern California.

 This article originally appeared online in June 2019; it was updated in September 2019, October 2020, and again on April 4, 2022, to include current information.